MJ04-20/DSA/README.md

 - ✔ Completed problems are marked with `[x]`
 - 🔜 Upcoming problems are marked with `[ ]`
 - I’ll keep updating this README as I progress!
+- Some questions are not here you can checkout my [LeetCode](https://leetcode.com/u/i5aaU9r6QC/)  for that